ceciliestadekristensen/social-engagement-through-interactive-design/README.md

 ## About the Project

-This project explores how interactive design and Human-Computer Interaction (HCI) can support students—especially newcomers—in finding social activities that match their interests.
+This project explores how interactive design and Human-Computer Interaction (HCI) can support students—especially newcomers—in discovering social activities that match their interests.

-The application uses a character-based system to guide users toward relevant events, locations, and experiences in Aalborg.
+The application introduces a character-based system that guides users toward relevant events, locations, and experiences in Aalborg.

 ---

-## Features

-* Character-based onboarding system (Social, Music, Active, Creative, Geeky)
-* Event discovery based on user preferences
-* Interactive map with event locations
-* Timeline view of upcoming events
-* Calendar view for planning
-* Simple login system

----

 ## Design Process

-This project follows an iterative design approach based on:
+The project follows an iterative and user-centered design approach based on:

 * Human-Computer Interaction (HCI)
 * Participatory Design
 * Design Thinking

-The development included:
+The development process included:

 * User research and interviews
 * Workshops and brainstorming sessions